PasamonteG/SQLDI_Install/WMLZ_DEPLOY_ZVA.md

 ![shopz](wmlzzvaimages/shopz.JPG)

-Use the Download to host JCL to download the PSI image files into a large ZFS on your z/OS system.
+Use the "Download to host" sample JCL to download the PSI image files into a large ZFS on your z/OS system.
 The base size of the PSI image is about 20GB, so you will need to allocate a large multi-volume ZFS with extended data class attributes to store the image.
 Use the z/OSMF Software Configuration app to download the PSI image to your ZFS.

+### 3.4 Step 4 Procuring, installing, and configuring prerequisites for WMLz

+In this worked example I was fortunate that all the pre-requisites were already installed.

+### 3.5 Step 5 Installing WMLz, including the bundled IzODA (Spark, Anaconda, and MDS)

+This document does not attempt to capture the SMPE download and install process, because there is nothing special or different about the SMPE process for WMLZ.
+The only thing that is slightly unusual is the size of the WMLZ portable software instance, which is about 20GB.

 Once the PSI image is downloaded you will need to switch to the Deploymemts tab of z/OSMF Software Configuration app to deploy the software to z/OS.
-Aside from the sheer size of the WMLZ PSI image, the SMPE installation is no different from any other Portable Sofware Instance deployment.

-Be sure the run the post-deployment steps which allocate ZFS file systems and polish of the SMPE CSI dataset.
+Be sure the run all the post-deployment steps which allocate ZFS file systems and polish of the SMPE CSI dataset.

 Having chosen a HLQ of ***WMLZ*** The following target libraries will be deployed.